peterkhe1999/CheatSheet/OSCP/README.md

 ## Automate AV evasion payloads

-**Shellter**, a dynamic shellcode injection tool, uses a number of novel techniques to backdoor a valid and non-malicious executable file with a malicious shellcode payload.
+**Shellter**, a dynamic shellcode injection tool,  backdoor a valid and non-malicious executable file with a malicious shellcode payload.
 Shellter attempts to use the existing PE **Import Address Table** (IAT) entries to locate functions that will be used for the memory allocation, transfer, and execution of our payload.

 ```bash
 apt-cache search shellter